UniversityofSouthampton/capital-house-guides/quartz/content/0_GDA Induction/2_Tools/1_WordPress Basics.md

 title: WordPress Basics
 author: Ross Popovs
 ---

+> [!NOTE] Second and Third Year Only
+> This guide applies to second and third year students only.
 # What is WordPress?
 WordPress is a free, open-source content management system that allows users to create and manage websites and blogs without needing programming skills.
 Over 40% of the internet is built on WordPress because it allows anyone to configure a website or blog with hundreds of themes and plugins to choose from.